DanCouper/Sutor-Tuple/README.md

 [![Coverage Status](https://coveralls.io/repos/github/DanCouper/Sutor-Tuple/badge.svg?branch=master)](https://coveralls.io/github/DanCouper/Sutor-Tuple?branch=master)

-A tiny tuple implementation in JS, using frozen arrays (*WIP, very raw at the minute*).
+A tiny tuple implementation in JS, leveraging frozen arrays.
+May be of some use to someone.
+Needs work.
+Won't be terribly efficient.
+Includes translation to/from dates (that's *dates*, **not** *time* or *datetime*).

+## Implementation notes

 Arrays are used to represent the Tuples, as opposed to implementing by using Objects with an internal `tuple` property.
 This allows the tuple object to retain the standard accessor/enumeration methods, and vastly simplified both the implementation of the attached methods and the testing process.